 Apart from coal and crude oil as main sources of energy, Indians use LPG or Liquefied Petroleum Gas domestically for cooking.
 Most of this is imported and subsidized to reach the poorest households.
 Dry dung, dry manure or dung cakes made from animal feces is another common source of fuel across rural parts of the country.
 One dung cake or Chulha averages a little over 2,000 kJ of energy.
 These are hand-molded by village women and traditionally used in earthen ovens.
 Its wide usage is attributed to easily availability, low cost, safe disposal of animal dung and is locally sourced.
 Another method of using animal waste for fuel is via biogas or gobar gas plants.
 Maharashtra had the highest number of biogas plants, followed by Karnataka.

 India's efforts towards clean energyWith the climate agreements of Copenhagen and Paris, Indians are on the road to increased investments and clean energy installations.
 With a target of 100GW of solar capacity by 2022, the country has seen a significant ramp up over the last decade, with central and state governments auctioning tenders to build large-scale solar projects.
 Rooftop solar capacities have not warmed the market as quickly because of the high purchase cost.

-Although India ranked second after Chile on BloombergNEF’s Climatescope list in 2018, the country needs a radical change in transportation policy to reduce its dependency on oil.
+Although India ranked first on BloombergNEF’s Climatescope list in 2021, the country needs a radical change in transportation policy to reduce its dependency on oil.
 The constant tug-of-war with crude oil prices in addition to traffic gridlocks being the bane of the average Indian commuter begs for replacement of the conventional vehicles to electric ones.
-This requires debate on a national level without the interference of election politics to reach the best solutions for long-term sustainability.
+While the Indian energy sector is predominantly dependent on coal, with the country’s current ambitious targets for renewable energy, its dependence could see a shift.